superdj4life/kacebot/README.md

 In Slack, create a Bot integration.
 Take note of the bot name and token.
 Edit the config/config.yml file to include your Slack bot token, the Slack bot name, and the Kace domain.
+By default the token is read from an env variable; you can hardcode this if needed but the preferred method is to read it from an env variable.

 Running kacebot
 =================